 They’ll tell you how much you might need to fund a minimum, moderate or comfortable lifestyle – whether that’s as a couple or a single person.

 When you have an idea of the kind of lifestyle you’d like and the income you’d need to pay for that, the next step is to see whether your savings can support this.

 Starting with your pension pot, you will need an accurate picture of where you are right now.
 Most pension plans let you check online any time how much you’ve got and if your savings are on track.
 You can find out more about our online services on our website, or visit our support page for FAQs and ways to get in touch.

 You can see how much any pension plans could be worth when you come to retire by putting some basic details into our pension calculator, which will also take into account what you might expect from the State Pension.

 Could you have a ‘lost’ pension?
-If you had a previous job (or jobs) that came with a pension plan, then there could be a pot of pension money waiting you.
-Our article about tracking down lost pension plans and what to think about when bringing pensions together can help.
+If you had a previous job (or jobs) that came with a pension plan, then there could be a pot of pension money waiting for you.
+Tracking down and combining your pots could help give you a clearer picture of how much you currently have in pension savings.

 Transferring other pension plans may not be right for everyone, you’ll need to consider all the facts and decide if it’s right for you.
 You could lose money by giving up any guarantees or benefits you might get from your other pension plans.
 There’s also no guarantee that you’ll get more as a result of transferring.